At Walsh Memorial CE Infant School, we have created a vision for the teaching of Computing at our school.

 - encourage describing, explaining and elaborating

-- encourage investigation and problem solving
+- encourage curiosity, investigation, planning and problem solving

 - include lots of ‘unplugged’ activities: computing without computers